 Conflict and commercial activity stimulated intense cultural syncretism—Nubian cultural elements were visible in Egyptian material culture, while Egyptian artistic and architectural influence was also apparent in Nubia.

-These artifacts, which come from different periods of Egyptian history, and shed light on different elements of the nature of Egypt and Nubia’s relationship.
+These artifacts, which come from different periods of Egyptian history, shed light on different elements of the nature of Egypt and Nubia’s relationship.

 Works Cited: